shawnferry/HOL7712-gitbook/setup/enable-puppet.md

 $$

-1. Note the entry in host\_aliases for puppet which was just added.
+1. Note the entry in host\_aliases for Puppet that was just added.

   `puppet resource host puppet-lab`
   ![](/images/SETUP-018-resource-after.png)